Women in Law Leadership Awards Alberta

 This award encourages and recognizes the accomplishments of a lawyer who was first called to the Alberta Bar not more than 10 years prior to the year in which the award is received.
 The recipient of this award will have demonstrated significant growth, development, and initiative throughout her first years of practice, and shows great promise for superior legal capability and leadership potential through her actions and attitude.

-Join us for the 14th Annual WILL Awards on November 21, 2024 at The Westin in Calgary!
+Join us for the 16th Annual WILL Awards in Calgary!

 We Honour and Celebrate our Past Winners